Donald Cameron Hamilton: Rugby union career

 Out of the Pirates club in Invercargill, Hamilton played for the Southland province for three consecutive seasons.
 It was in his last year, 1908, that he would become an All Black.

 After playing in the tour game for Southland against the Anglo-Welsh, Hamilton was in the South Island team that played the North that year.
-He was then chosen for the national side in the second test match against the touring Anglo-Welsh at Athletic Park in 1908.
+He was then chosen for the national team in the second test match against the touring Anglo-Welsh at Athletic Park in 1908.

 Hamilton was one of the principal players, along with fellow All Black Ned Hughes, in the saga of petty officialdom which marred both the Southland and eventually New Zealand unions in 1908–09.
 In 1908, when he was captain of the Pirates club, he was suspended by the Southland Rugby Union for striking along with the rest of his team and the opposition, Hughes' Britannia club, when they refused to play a match due to ground conditions and the weather with Invercargill being hit by a blizzard.
 However, whilst suspended the teams played a benefit match under the new Northern Union (rugby league) rules.
 Then, in 1909, the New Zealand Rugby Union decreed that any player who had played any game under the "Northern" rules was to be regarded as a professional and was to be expelled.

 Hamilton never played another game of rugby union.